-When driving around, try to find a parking spot under a tree or in the shade.
+One of the most important summer driving tips is when driving around, try to find a parking spot under a tree or in the shade.
 By parking in the shade, you can help reduce your car’s internal temperature by several degrees.
 Cracking the windows or leaving doors open will not help you cool down your car as much as parking in the shade.

 It’s extremely important to have plenty of rest before getting behind the wheel.
 When you’re tired, your reaction times are slower and you may not pay as much attention to the vehicles around you.
 Make sure you are well-rested before beginning your trip, so that you can reach your destination safely.